seratch/notion-sdk-jvm/README.md

 ##### Necessity of polymorphic serializers for list objects

-We started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) first and it worked well except for the Search API responses.
-The `results` in the Search API responses requires polymorphic serializers for `properties: List[DatabaseProperty | PageProperty]`. @seratch was not able to find a way to handle the pattern with the library.
+In the early development stage of this SDK, we started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+It worked well except for the Search API responses.
+However, the `results` in the Search API responses requires polymorphic serializers for `properties: List[DatabaseProperty | PageProperty]`.
+The author (@seratch) was not able to find a way to handle the pattern with the library.

 ##### The author prefers camelCased property names

 I (@seratch) know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
 I do understand the opinion, but I still prefer consistent field naming in the Java world.
+This is the main reason why we didn't go with Moshi.

 ### Supported Java Runtimes